Come as you are and we will learn from one another. We invite you to be a part of the diverse community that is The Philadelphia School.

 Because progressive education means learning by doing, we live our commitment to diversity in our everyday interactions, building it into our curriculum and institutional culture.
 A community embracing diversity must be willing to have difficult conversations and even to embrace the conflict that is so often integral to profound transformation.
 And such a community must learn to see itself through many eyes.
 This ongoing work belongs to us all; it hones our minds, uncovers our biases, and helps us do our part in making a more just and compassionate future.

-Our aim at The Philadelphia School is to build a progressive community whose diversity reflects and interacts with the diversity of the world.
+Our aim is to build a progressive community whose diversity reflects and interacts with the diversity of the world.
 We seek to make the world we hope to see.

 Family Diversity Committee

 The Family Diversity Committee (FDC) is a parent-led group that promotes an inclusive and diverse school community for all students and their families.
-As such, we support outreach efforts to make all families at The Philadelphia School feel welcomed and integrated in the life of the school.
+We support outreach efforts to make all families at The Philadelphia School feel welcomed and integrated in the life of the school.
 We also endeavor to support and educate our children as they make sense, learn and deal with issues of differences.

 The FDC meets regularly to plan our work and to learn about the challenges and the rewards of supporting and encouraging diversity.
 Check the online calendar for dates.
 Ongoing activities include support of admission outreach among LGBT families and families of color.
-We also encourage participation in a range of diversity-related activities sponsored by TPSA, BUILDS and the school.
+We also encourage participation in a range of diversity-related activities sponsored by TPSA, ELDS (Exploring Learning Differences and Styles), and the school.
 FDC supports the implementation of the Assessment for Inclusivity and Multiculturalism (AIM) at the school.
 (Click here for more information on AIM)

-- FDC Family playdates held in fall and spring
+FDC Family playdates in the fall and spring

-- A parent education night on Gender Inclusivity presented by Attic Youth Center www.atticyouthcenter.org
+A parent education night on gender inclusivity presented by Attic Youth Center

-- Participation in MLK Day of Service through TPS “500 sandwiches” project for local shelters
+Participation in MLK Day of Service with our “500 sandwiches” project for local shelters

 HOW YOU CAN GET INVOLVED

-Check the online public calendar for our next meeting or contact one of the parent co-chairs.
+Check the online public calendar for the next FDC and ELDs meetings or contact one of the parent co-chairs.

-We are a volunteer committee and would love to have interested parents work with us to plan our events.
+We would love to have interested parents work with us to plan our events.

-SHARE RESOURCES ON DIVERSITY ISSUES OR INFORMATION ABOUT DIVERSITY-RELATED ACTIVITIES IN THE CITY
+SHARE RESOURCES ON DIVERSITY ISSUES OR DIVERSITY-RELATED ACTIVITIES IN THE CITY

 Let us know of activities that might be of interest to the FDC members or of resources you have find useful in discussing diversity with your children.